Taking Photos in Thailand [How To Be Courteous]

 - Are there restrictions on photographing in shopping malls in Bangkok?

 Are you interested in photographing temples in Bangkok?
 Or photographing hill tribes people in Chiang Mai?
-Being aware of the culture you are visiting and how to behave well can help you take better photos in Thailand.
+Being aware of the culture you are visiting and how to behave well can help you while taking photos in Thailand.

-Taking pictures in Thailand it’s good to follow proper local conventions.
+Taking photos in Thailand it’s good to follow proper local conventions.
 Thai people are generally very polite.
 I’ve found following this lead you will most often get better photographs.

 Learn at least a few basic phrases in Thai, or the language of wherever you are traveling.
 This will help immensely.
 When you want to take someone’s photo asking them in their own language will usually bring a smile to their face.
 Even if your pronunciation is not perfect, people will appreciate your effort.
 The photographs you make will be better because you’ve tried.